Lba-universe/3D_Push/README.md

 **level 2**

-in this level we add fire ball thah fly away the players if you tauch them.
+in this level we add fire ball thah fly away the players if you touch them.

 **using script:**